crokobit/hugo_blog/content/hugo_wercker_set_up.md

 # themes

-o
-add you theme (detox here) to git, push it. need have at least one content.
+remember to add you theme (detox here) to git, push it.
+Otherwise, will show empty page. need have at least one content.

 submodule